martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 The `auto_now_add` argument allows ensuring that the corresponding field value is automatically set to the current time every time a record is created.
 This provides a convenient way to define `created_at` fields.
 Defaults to `false`.

+### `email`

+An `email` field allows to persist _valid_ email addresses.
+In addition to the [common field options](#common-field-options), such fields support the following arguments:

+#### `max_size`

+The `max_size` argument is optional and defaults to 254 characters (in accordance with RFCs 3696 and 5321).
+It allows to specify the maximum size of the persisted email addresses.
+This maximum size is used for the corresponding column definition and when it comes to validate field values.

 ### `file`

 A `file` field allows persisting the reference to an uploaded file.